 - Fast and easy way to activate/deactivate attack modules

 - Adding a payload can be as easy as adding a line to a text file

 It is another top-rated tool built with python.
 This tool is specifically perfect for web applications.
 W3af can detect over 200 types of security issues.

 Besides, it can detect:

 - Insecure DAV configurations

-5. SQLMap: It is entirely free to use the tool and allows automating the detection of a vulnerability in a website’s database.
-With the help of a very powerful testing engine, SQLMap can detect various security threads.
+It is an entirely free-to-use tool that automates the detection of a vulnerability in a website’s database.
+With the help of a very powerful testing engine, SQLMap can detect various security threads in a web app.

 - Automates the process of finding SQL injection vulnerabilities

-- Can also be used for security testing a website
+- Can also be used for security testing on a website

 - Robust detection engine